What Does "Credit Card Capture" Mean?

 If the authorization request is positive, you can send someone out to mow the lawn.
 Once you get the confirmation from your employee that the job is done, you can change the payment status to captured.

-Since the money isn’t really moved until the pending payment capture is initiated, if something happens where you have to cancel a job or the client requests a refund, you can simply delete the transaction (or just let the authorization expire) and not get hit with chargeback fees / have to stomach additional interchange fees.
+Yes.
+Since the money isn’t really moved until the pending payment capture is initiated, if something happens where you have to cancel a job or the client requests a refund, you can simply delete the transaction (or just let the authorization expire) and not get hit with chargeback fees and/or have to stomach additional interchange fees.

 That depends on your merchant service provider, but most systems allow you to easily switch between automatic and manual capture.
 You can call your provider to find out more.